JumaJuiceTime/CairnHack/adventures/conversions/the-bruja-the-beast-and-the-burrow.md

 ### 5) False Tomb

 **Biter**
 - d8 damage.
 Attacks with it are considered magical, but it is cursed to deal d4 STR damage upon a roll of 1 (this triggers a Critical Damage save).
-If thrown, the wielder must pass a DEX save or be fatally impaled.
+If thrown, the wielder must pass a AGL save or be fatally impaled.

 ### 6) Guardian Path

 **Stone Guardian**

-7 HP, 3 Armor, 15 STR, 6 DEX, stone weapon (d10)
+7 HP, 3 Armor, 15 STR, 6 AGL, stone weapon (d10)
 - Immune to non-bludgeoning missile and melee attacks, which shatter on contact.
 All other mundane attacks are *impaired*.
 - At the beginning of their action in a round, they regenerate 1 STR damage.
 They always act last.
 - **Critical Damage**: The Guardian brings the full weight of their stone weapon to bear on their victim, dealing an additional d8 STR damage.
 Characters reduced to 0 STR are rendered down to a messy pulp.